ohhsodead/FTP-Crawler/README.md

 ## Usage

-To use, simply run/compile the application and select the option to process. __Not recommended for productional use.__
+To use, simply run/compile the application and select the option to proceed. __Not recommended for productional use.__

 Here is the `config.json` you'll need to configure, place it in your crawler's startup directory (it'll be created if not existent anyway).